-Michael Lewis is a talented writer and I particularly have enjoyed his books on the investing community, but he has a reputation of being too much of a story-teller to be writing what he sells as non-fiction.
+Michael Lewis is a talented writer and I have enjoyed some of his books, but he is too much of a story-teller to be writing what he sells as non-fiction.
 Or as someone at the Wall Street Journal put it, “he never lets the facts get in the way of a good story.”

 In August of 2002 Lewis asked to interview me in regard to his research for his book eventually titled “Moneyball.”
 I was reluctant to do it without firm written conditions being in place.
 The most important one was:

 I want to read before publication the sections that relate to our interview and point out to you any sections I think are inaccurate or misunderstood.
 I'm not seeking editorial approval.
 Whether you make any changes is up to you.
 It's your name on it, not mine.

 Mr. Lewis agreed to honor my conditions and acknowledged them as “very reasonable.”
 We did one brief interview over the phone.
 He estimated it would take about 45 minutes, and I doubt it was any longer than that.
 He suggested he might want to do a follow-up interview but I never heard from him again, and I assumed there would be nothing in the book that related to our interview.
 I was wrong, and he had denied me the promised right to review and comment.
 When I called him on this breach of promise, he wrote:

 “I'm sorry. … I suppose what happened is that I assumed, after our interview, is that you wouldn't appear at all in the book.
 In the writing of the section about James you wound up appearing … in such a way that added nothing new to what had been written about you by Neyer and others and so I didn't think anything of it.”